DocCiaoBimbi/chesscomonlinechecker/README.md

-# chesscomonlinechecker
+# Chess.com Online Checker
-Python bot checks if someone is online on Chess.com
+Python bot (made with tkinter) that checks if a user is online on Chess.com